15 Fascinating Facts About Amelia Earhart

-Amelia Earhart was a pioneer, a legend, and a mystery.
-In honor of her birthday today—and the 77th anniversary of her disappearance this month—we've uncovered 15 things you might not know about her.
+Amelia Earhart, who was born on July 24, 1897, was a pioneer, a legend, and a mystery.
+To celebrate her legacy, we've uncovered 15 things you might not know about the groundbreaking aviator.

-1. Earhart wasn't impressed the first time she saw an airplane.
+1. Amelia Earhart wasn't so impressed the first time she saw an airplane.

-In Last Flight, a collection of diary entries published posthumously, she recalled feeling unmoved by "a thing of rusty wire and wood" at the Iowa State Fair in 1908.
-Earhart found her passion for aviation years later, when she worked as a nurse's aide at Toronto's Spadina Military Hospital.
+In Last Flight, a collection of diary entries published posthumously, Amelia Earhart recalled feeling unmoved by "a thing of rusty wire and wood" at the Iowa State Fair in 1908.
+It wasn't until years later that she discovered her passion for aviation, when she worked as a nurse's aide at Toronto's Spadina Military Hospital.
 She and some friends would spend time at hangars and flying fields, talking to pilots and watching aerial shows.
-Earhart didn't actually get on a plane herself—and then only as a passenger—until 1920.
+Earhart didn't actually get on a plane herself until 1920, and even then she was just a passenger.

-2. She was a good student with no patience for school.
+2. Amelia Earhart was a good student, but had no patience for school.

-3. Another pioneer female aviator taught Amelia Earhart to fly.
+3. Another pioneering female aviator taught Amelia Earhart how to fly.

 Neta Snook was the first woman to run her own aviation business and commercial airfield.
 She gave Earhart flying lessons at Kinner Field near Long Beach, California in 1921, reportedly charging $1 in Liberty Bonds for every minute they spent in the air.

-4. Earhart bought her first plane within six months of her first flying lesson.
+4. Amelia Earhart bought her first plane within six months of taking her first flying lesson.

 She named it The Canary.
 The used yellow Kinner Airster biplane was the second one ever built.
 Earhart paid $2000 for it, despite Snook's opinion that it was underpowered, overpriced, and too difficult for a beginner to land.

-5. Amy Earhart encouraged her daughter's passion.
-Her husband Edwin Earhart, on the other hand, was afraid of flying.
+5. Amelia Earhart's mom encouraged her daughter's passion.
+Her father, on the other hand, was afraid of flying.

-Earhart's mom used some of her inheritance to pay for The Canary.
-She was a bit of an adventurer herself—the first woman to ever climb Pikes Peak in Colorado.
+Earhart's mom, Amy, used some of her inheritance to pay for The Canary.
+She was a bit of an adventurer herself: she was the first woman to ever climb Pikes Peak in Colorado.

-6. Earhart had a lot of odd jobs.
+6. Amelia Earhart worked a lot of odd jobs.

-7. She wasn't sure about marriage, but she definitely believed in pre-nups.
+7. Amelia Earhart wasn't sure about marriage, but she definitely believed in pre-nups.

 When promoter George Putnam contacted Earhart about flying across the Atlantic Ocean in 1928, it was her first big break ... and the beginning of their love story.
 The two began a working relationship, which soon turned into attraction.
 When Putnam's marriage to Dorothy Binney fell apart, he eventually proposed to Earhart.
-She reluctantly said yes.
+She said yes, albeit reluctantly.

 Earhart wasn't worried about safeguarding financial assets so much as she wanted the two of them to maintain separate identities.
 Earhart asked Putnam to agree to a trial marriage.
 If they weren't happy after a year, they'd be free to go their separate ways, no hard feelings.
 He agreed.
 They lived happily until her disappearance.

-Earhart was appointed the magazine's Aviation Editor in 1928.
+In 1928, Earhart was appointed Cosmopolitan's Aviation Editor.
 Her 16 published articles—among them "Shall You Let Your Daughter Fly?" and "Why Are Women Afraid to Fly?"—recounted her adventures and encouraged other women to fly, even if they just did so commercially.
 (Commercial flights date back to 1914, but they wouldn't really take off until after World War II.)

-Earhart eventually became the first woman to fly across the Atlantic as a passenger (1928) and then solo (1932) and non-stop from coast to coast (1932) as a pilot.
-She also set records, period: Earhart was the first person to ever fly solo from Honolulu to Oakland, LA to Mexico City, and Mexico City to Newark, all in 1935.
+Earhart eventually became the first woman to fly across the Atlantic as a passenger (1928) and then solo (1932) and nonstop from coast to coast (1932) as a pilot.
+She also set records, period: Earhart was the first person to ever fly solo from Honolulu to Oakland, Los Angeles to Mexico City, and Mexico City to Newark, all in 1935.

 What do John Glenn, George H.W.
 Bush, and Amelia Earhart have in common?
 They all earned an Air Force Distinguished Flying Cross.
 But only Earhart was the first woman—and one of few civilians—to do so.

-12. Earhart was also one of the first celebrities with her own fashion line.
+12. Amelia Earhart was one of the first celebrities to launch a clothing line.